*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

-It would be unfair not to mention another curious Catalan tradition that has to do with the act of defecation (other than the caga tió).
+We’re in a poopy mess here these holidays.
+Here’s a curious Catalan Christmas tradition that has to do with the act of defecation (other than the caga tió).
 And that’s the caganer, the “crapper”, or bluntly, the “shitter”.
 It’s a ceramic statuette of a person or fictional character squatting over a pile of poop.
 And it’s meant to be placed in a Nativity scene.

 Currently, it seems that one ceramics company has dominated the caganer market, and that’s Caganer.com.
-Their stands are all over the Christmas outdoor fairs in Barcelona.
+Their stands are all over the Christmas fairs in Barcelona.
 In fact, they come out with novelties every year.
-2013 brings in new soccer/football players on the FC Barcelona team, and even the controversial La Moreneta, the Virgin Mary statue of Catalonia.
+They often manufacture new soccer/football players on the FC Barcelona team, rising celebrities, and even the controversial La Moreneta, the Virgin Mary statue of Catalonia.
+2017 – the urna (the voting ballots during the contested October Catalan referendum).

 Let’s see a few examples, shall we?